 Austin Voices Community School projects include:

-- Lanier Vertical Team, funded by a $2.5 million federal Full Service Community Schools grant, beginning Fall 2015.
+- Navarro Vertical Team, funded by a $2.5 million federal Full Service Community Schools grant through 2020.

-- Family Resource Centers, providing campus-based wraparound services for families at Burnet, Dobie and Webb Middle Schools, and Lanier, LBJ and Reagan High Schools, as well as surrounding elementary campuses.
+- Family Resource Centers, providing campus-based wraparound services for families at Burnet, Dobie Martin, Mendez and Webb Middle Schools, and Navarro, LBJ and Northeast High Schools, as well as surrounding elementary campuses.

 - Community-building events, such as HopeFest and Harvest Fest.

-- Monthly community school alliance meetings at Burnet, Dobie, Webb, and Eastside Memorial.
+- Monthly community school alliance meetings at Burnet, Dobie, Lanier, Martin, Webb, and Eastside Memorial.

-- Support for new Community School efforts in Texas, including schools in Corpus Christi, Dallas, El Paso and Houston.
+- Support for new Community School efforts in Texas, including schools in Dallas, El Paso and Houston.

 - Community School legislation through our Save Texas Schools project.